 Video content is one of the most influential forms of online content today.
 It is an effective way to connect with your target audience in terms of engagement.
-However, if you want your video content to reach its full potential then you need to ensure that your video is optimized for Facebook.
+However, if you want your video content to reach its full potential then you need to ensure that your video is optimized for Facebook Marketing.

 Facebook loves native video

 Facebook’s main goal is to keep people on their platform, longer.
 Although the Facebook algorithm is making it harder to increase organic reach, they favour a native video (one that has been uploaded directly into Facebook) over linking out to another video on another website (i.e. linking to youtube).
 So if you’re looking to increase engagement on Facebook don’t just link to YouTube videos — upload to Facebook itself.

 Symbol Syndication Tip: Nothing looks more unattractive than a bad video thumbnail (think of all those times when someone took a candid photo of you while eating.
 Ya, that’s basically what a bad video thumbnail is like).